As 2019 is just beginning, we can’t help wondering: What can security service providers expect in the coming year?

 Data Overload – and All That Results

-As security teams leverage more and more data to detect threats – based on a zero trust model – they have need to archive data for longer periods.
-For this, current SIEM solutions are not cost effective, and larger companies are venturing into open source solutions (e.g., ELK) to satisfy their needs.
+As cyber security teams leverage more and more data to detect risks and threats – based on a zero trust model – they have need to archive data for longer periods.
+For this, current SIEM solutions are not cost effective, and larger companies are venturing into open source solutions (e.g., ELK) to satisfy their cyber security needs.
 Clients will be seeking security service providers who have greater flexibility in terms of SIEM solutions – and, ideally, who have the expertise and capabilities to manage open source SIEM solutions.

 Security in the Cloud